-Onion maturity is influenced in part by the bulb's neck thickness.
-Minimum neck thickness causes the genotype to mature early (Prithiani et al., 2022) and also bulbs with minimum necks are better for storage (Gautam et al., 2006 and Tarai et al., 2015).

-At 30 DAT, the range of neck thickness varied from (4.02-6.45 mm) where the maximum neck thickness was observed in variety Fursungi (6.45 mm) which is statistically similar with Bhima Red (6.27) and significantly higher than the (check) Bhima Shakti.
-On the other hand, minimum neck thickness was observed in NHRDF-Red (4.02 mm) which is statistically similar with ALR (4.21 mm).
-At 60 DAT, the range of neck thickness varied from (8.67-11.79 mm) where the maximum neck thickness was observed in variety Bhima Red (11.79 mm) which is statistically similar with Fursungi (11.42 mm) and Bhima Light Red (11.29 mm) and found to be significantly higher than the check Bhima Shakti (9.64 mm).
-On the other hand, minimum neck thickness was observed in Sukhsagar (8.67 mm) which is found to be statistically similar with NHRDF-Red and Red-2-Br.
+At 30 DAT, the range of neck thickness varied from (4.02-6.45 mm) where the maximum neck thickness was observed in variety Fursungi (6.45 mm) which is statistically similar with Bhima Red (6.27) and significantly higher than the (check) On the other hand, minimum neck thickness was observed in NHRDF-Red (4.02 mm) which is statistically similar with ALR (4.21 mm).
+At 60 DAT, the range of neck thickness varied from (8.67-11.79 mm) where the maximum neck thickness was observed in variety Bhima Red (11.79 mm) which is statistically similar with Fursungi (11.42 mm) and Bhima Light Red (11.29 mm) and were found to be significantly higher than the check (9.64 mm).
+On the other hand, minimum neck thickness was observed in Sukhsagar (8.67 mm) which was found to be statistically similar with NHRDF-Red and Red-2-Br.
 At 90 DAT, the range of neck thickness varied from (8.10-13.30 mm) where the maximum neck thickness was observed in variety Bhima Light Red (13.30 mm) which is found to be statistically similar with Agrifound Light Red (12.97 mm), Fursungi (12.63 mm) and Bhima Kiran (12.49 mm).
-On the other hand, minimum neck thickness was observed in Sukhsagar (8.10 mm) which is significantly lower than the check variety Bhima Shakti (11.05 mm).
-The data has been presented in Table: 2.
+On the other hand, minimum neck thickness was observed in Sukhsagar (8.10 mm) which is significantly lower than the check (11.05 mm).
+(Table 2).

 The neck thickness after harvest is a crucial factor in assessing the longevity of onion storage.
 Minimum neck thickness after harvest prevents from various storage diseases of onion, inhibits sprouting.
 The neck thickness after harvest of different varieties of onion ranged from (3.73-7.90 mm).
-The maximum neck thickness is observed in variety Fursungi and the minimum neck thickness was observed in Sukhsagar which is significantly lower than the (check) Bhima Shakti.
+The maximum neck thickness is observed in variety Fursungi and the minimum neck thickness was observed in Sukhsagar which is significantly lower than the (check).
+Bhima Shakti.

 Equatorial Diameter (mm):

-The equatorial diameter of onion bulb is an important feature that controls the form and size of the bulb (Mandal et al., 2019).
-Proper grading of onion bulbs is crucial for meeting market demands.
-Bulb sizes ranging from 50 to 60 mm are preferred in the Indian home market (Rahaman et al., 2021).
 The equatorial diameter of different varieties of onion ranged from (39.64-54.96 mm).
-The maximum equatorial diameter is observed in variety Bhima Raj significantly higher than the (check) Bhima Shakti.
-The variety Sukhsagar (51.75 mm) and Agrifound Light Red (43.59 mm) also showed medium bulb diameter and can also be opted.
-The data has been presented in Table: 3.
+The maximum equatorial diameter was observed on variety Bhima Raj which was significantly higher than the (check).
+The variety Sukhsagar (51.75 mm) and Agrifound Light Red (43.59 mm) also had medium bulb diameter (Table 3).

 Polar Diameter (mm):

 The polar diameter of different varieties of onion ranged from (37.40-49.43 mm).
-The maximum polar diameter is observed in variety NHRDF-Red significantly higher than the check (Bhima Shakti).
-Sukhsagar (46.47 mm) also exhibited polar diameter next to NHRDF-Red.
-The data has been presented in Table: 3.
+The maximum polar diameter is observed in variety NHRDF-Red which was significantly higher than the check Sukhsagar (46.47 mm) also exhibited polar diameter next to NHRDF-Red (Table 3).

 Days to Harvest: